UCI-GDIM31/class-activities-smjsmsam/README.md

 Classes are categories and components are the items of that category.
 For example, a class would be animal, and components would be zebra, dog, cat, etc.

 ### W4
+Table #2

-5: create private variable for jump force and set to 1
+5: create private float variable for jump force and set to 1

-22: calculate translation for z axis based on current position, how fast the object moves, and how much time has passed
+22: calculate translation for z axis based on current position (using .GetAxis), how fast the object moves (_moveSpeed), and how much time has passed (Time.deltaTime)

-25: apply translation
+25: apply translation to Cat's transform component

 ## Open-Source Assets
 ### W1